The Professional's Source Since 1973

 Serial Digital Interface, or SDI, is a standard used in broadcast television and professional media productions.
 SDI technology carries the highest quality signal for a longer range than HDMI, which is ideal in news-production environments and with professional camcorder devices.
 SDI cable connectors lock securely into the devices they're connected with, something HDMI connectors don't offer.
 This type of setup is generally not feasible for portable or small-scale productions, yet it offers high-end equipment users the most optimal audio and video output.

 Video Capture Hardware Compatibility

-Select USB video capture devices and cables support NTSC, PAL, and SECAM formats, covering a range of equipment used around the world.
+Select USB capture devices and cables support NTSC, PAL, and SECAM formats, covering a range of equipment used around the world.
 Some are compatible with both PC and Mac computing platforms, giving you the option to swap out and share video capture devices with other users.

 Video Capture Device Software

 You can use your preferred editing software and peripherals, although some hardware comes bundled with everything you'll need to get started, including media production software.
 When purchasing standalone software, consider the scale of your project and your need for features such as decoding, easy collaboration with team members, and various effects.